uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 3.15 to 3.16

-UIkit 3.16 simplifies some classes from the [Drop component](drop.md).
+UIkit 3.16 simplifies some classes in the [Drop component](drop.md).
 Update your markup by replacing the following classes.

 | Class                      | Replace with    |
 | -------------------------- | --------------- |